 - Acting for Two: Cliff DeYoung plays both Farley Flavors and Brad Majors.

 - Added Alliterative Appeal: "Farley Flavors' Fabulous Fast Foods Feed and Fortify Families for a Fabulous Future!"

 - Audience Participation: As with The Rocky Horror Picture Show, "shadowcast" productions with audience props and callbacks have been mounted over the years.
 Aside from the film being less popular, a likely reason there haven't been more stagings is that far more performers are required.

 - Also, in-universe, with the Studio Audience.
 They sing along with some of the songs, and even have a couple of dance numbers, along with getting prompted by the show hosts.

 - Battle in the Center of the Mind: "Duel Duet".
 (Possibly.)

 - Call-and-Response Song: "Duel Duet".

 - Call Back: The first thing that Janet says to Brad is "It's alright Brad - everything's going to be all right."

-- Canon Discontinuity: No attempt appears to be made at all to tie the plot of this film in with Rocky Horror Picture Show.
+- Canon Discontinuity: It helps that no attempt appears to be made at all to tie the plot of this film in with The Rocky Horror Picture Show.
 To be fair, it's presented as a Spiritual Sequel rather than a direct sequel, albeit with some of the same characters from the previous movie.